chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 ### Files

 - `app.py` - Here you will find the basic skeleton of the flask app
-- `static/styles` - If you want to add static css and javascript, that goes here
+- `static/styles` - If you want to add static css and javascript, that goes here.
+[Docs](http://flask.pocoo.org/docs/1.0/tutorial/static/)
-- `templates` - This file has the html template for showing rendering the data on the browser
+- `templates` - This file has the html template for showing rendering the data on the browser.
+[Docs](http://flask.pocoo.org/docs/1.0/tutorial/templates/)

 ### Set up virtualenv
 If you are using Linux or OS X, run the following to create a new virtualenv